lantunes/cellpylib/README.md

 <img src="https://raw.githubusercontent.com/lantunes/cellpylib/master/resources/rule30.png" width="50%"/>

-Requirements for using this library are Python 3.5.3, numpy 1.14.0, and matplotlib 2.0.2.
+### Getting Started

 CellPyLib can be installed via pip:

 ```
 pip install cellpylib
 ```

+Requirements for using this library are Python 3.5.3, numpy 1.14.0, and matplotlib 2.0.2.

 ## Varying the Neighbourhood Size